Bolikhamxay and Xaysomboun provinces, Lao PDR

-The Nam Ngiep 1 project, a 290MW hydroelectric power plant being built on Ngiep River in Bolikhamxay and Xaysomboun provinces in Lao People’s Democratic Republic, is expected to strengthen the Thai-Laos power system.
+The Nam Ngiep 1 project, a 290MW hydroelectric power plant being built on the Ngiep River in the Bolikhamxay and Xaysomboun provinces in Lao People’s Democratic Republic, is expected to strengthen the Thai-Laos power system.

 The project includes the construction of the country’s highest concrete dam, a main reservoir with an effective storage capacity of 1.2 billion cubic metres of water, a re-regulation dam and reservoir, and two power plants.

 Construction of the plant began in October 2014 and power generation is expected to begin in January 2019.
-The project is being developed on build-operate-transfer basis.
+The project is being developed on a build-operate-transfer basis.

-Nam Ngiep 1 Power Company (NN1PC) will own and operate the project for 27 years under a concession agreement following which the ownership will be transferred to the government.
-NN1PC is owned by Kansai Electric Power’s subsidiary KPIC Netherlands (45%), EGAT International (30%), and the Lao Holding State Enterprise (25%).
+Nam Ngiep 1 Power Company (NN1PC) will own and operate the project for 27 years under a concession agreement, following which the ownership will be transferred to the government.
+NN1PC is owned by Kansai Electric Power’s subsidiary KPIC Netherlands (45%), EGAT International (30%) and the Lao Holding State Enterprise (25%).

-The main reservoir will have a catchment area of 3,700km² and a surface area of 66.9km² at normal level.
-The main dam will include ski-jump type spillway with four radial gates.
+The main reservoir will have a catchment area of 3,700km² and surface area of 66.9km² at normal level.
+The main dam will include a ski-jump type spillway with four radial gates.

 The main power station will feature two 136MW Francis turbine generators and is expected to generate 1,546GWh of electricity a year.
 The power generated from the main power station will be supplied to Thailand.

-Water will be released from the main dam site to a regulating pond where the second dam and power station will produce electricity for local use.
+Water will be released from the main dam site to a regulating pond, where the second dam and power station will produce electricity for local use.

 Power generated by the Nam Ngiep 1 hydroelectric power plant will be sold to the Electricity Generating Authority of Thailand (EGAT) and Electricité du Laos (EdL) under separate power purchase agreements for a period of 27 years.

-Electricity from the main power house will be transmitted to the Nabong substation, through a 125km-long, 230kV transmission line.
+Electricity from the main powerhouse will be transmitted to the Nabong substation through a 125km-long, 230kV transmission line.

-A debt package of $643m for the hydropower project is being provided by the Asian Development Bank (ADB), Bank of Tokyo-Mitsubishi UFJ, Mizuho Bank, Sumitomo Mitsui Banking Corporation, the Japan Bank for International Cooperation (JBIC) and other Thailand banks including Bangkok Bank, Kasikornthai Bank, Siam Commercial Bank, and Export-Import Bank of Thailand.
+A debt package of $643m for the hydropower project is being provided by the Asian Development Bank (ADB), Bank of Tokyo-Mitsubishi UFJ, Mizuho Bank, Sumitomo Mitsui Banking Corporation, the Japan Bank for International Cooperation (JBIC) and other Thailand banks, including Bangkok Bank, Kasikornthai Bank, Siam Commercial Bank and Export-Import Bank of Thailand.